AbhiXverse/Solidity-journey/Day 07/EVM (Opcodes).md

 - Stack Operations:
     - the EVM uses a stack (lat in , first out)
-    - Example
+    - e.g:
         - PUSH1 0x06 -> Push 1-byte value 0x06 onto the stack
         - POP -> Remove the top item from the stack
-        - DUP1 -> Duplicated
+        - DUP1 -> Duplicate the top item
+- Memory Operations:
+    - Temporary memory used only during the execution
+    - e.g:
+        -